tybor/nextgen-gallery-voting/readme.txt

 1. Remember to add the tag to the gallery template for image voting to work!

 == Changelog ==

+= 2.3.2 =
+* Fixed a bug where new images weren't taking on all the default settings correctly.

 = 2.3.1 =
 * Fixed a table definition that was breaking completely fresh installs (thanks besso for the bug report).